-No director, officer or 5% stockholder of the Company or its subsidiaries, or any affiliate thereof has had any transactions with the Company or its subsidiaries during 1999 or 1998 other than employment arrangements as described above, and the loan made to George R. Quist on April 29, 1998.
-See "Item 13.
-Certain Relationships and Related Transactions."
+No director, officer or 5% stockholder of the Company or its subsidiaries, or any affiliate thereof has had any transactions with the Company or its subsidiaries during 2000 or 1999.

 Each of the Directors of the Company are directors of Southern Security Life Insurance Company, which has a class of equity securities registered under the Securities Exchange Act of 1934.
 In addition, Scott M. Quist is a director of Key Bank of Utah.
 All directors of the Company hold office until the next annual meeting of stockholders and until their successors have been duly elected and qualified.